contentstack/gatsby-starter-app-contentstack/README.md

 This downloads the required files and initializes the site.

+## Launch Your Gatsby Server

+Go to the gatsby-starter folder, and run the following: cd gatsby-starter npm run develop

 ## Update Contentstack secrets

 Copy the `.env.sample` file to `.env.development` and `.env.production` and update with your Contentstack details, including your API key and delivery token.